Lemez/lemez.github.io/_posts/music/2015-10-29-kharkov-klezmer-band.md

 It was like an emotional coming-out - many small groups across the country had been playing, often in secret, and they were stunned to know that they were part of a larger community, and a larger cultural revival that, having started in the US in the late 70s, was going to give them a firm badge of cultural identity that really belonged to them.

-It was a beautiful experience, not least because the quality of music was so good - from the KKB - a young, feisty traditional band from Eastern Ukraine who played the traditional style much better than I'd ever heard before.
+It was a beautiful experience, not least because the quality of music was so good - from the KKB - a young, feisty band from Eastern Ukraine who played the traditional style much better than I'd ever heard before.

 I managed to get them to the UK for workshops, and there we recorded their first album, the whole thing in one take.
+It still ranks as one of the best old-school klezmer records out there.

 <h3>Liner Notes</h3>